Phili.co.uk | Wanderlust Travel

 Various location (website)

 Famous for its Xiaolongbaos, Din Tai Fong is good dinner stop.
 We met up with Tony and Jo who ordered a wide selection of dishes to try.
 The Xiaolongbaos are delicious soup filled dumplings.
-There is also a wide selection of rice and noodle dishes.
+There is also a wide selection of rice and noodle dishes. - Street Food

 Tai Po Market Food Court